Opened 12 years ago

 Just a note to see my comment:9:ticket:55 for some elaboration on this ticket's suggestion.

-comment:3 Changed 11 years ago by Iritscen
+comment:3 by Iritscen, 11 years ago

 http://oni.bungie.org/community/forum/viewtopic.php?pid=47032#p47032